5 ways to make paleo work for weight loss

 Soon, a juicy grass-fed burger served atop fresh greens alongside baked yam fries and a bowl of fennel-apple soup will look and feel far more appealing than a meal starring bread, sugar or pasta.

 Eating paleo will become something you want to do – not “only” because it supports weight loss, digestive health and whole-system wellness, but because it tastes fantastic!
 (Oh, and guess what?
-You can be paleo-primal and vegetarian too – but that deserves a post of its own!)
+You can be paleo-primal and vegetarian too!)

 (and take it easy on the fruit).

 When it comes to body-mind wellness (as well as losing and maintaining weight), getting sufficient protein and fat is crucial.

 You read that correctly.
 To function optimally and maintain healthy bodyweight, you need plenty of protein and fat.